home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

 {% enddetails %}

-{% details Switching from dbus-daemon to dbus-broker %}
+{% details "Switching from dbus-daemon to dbus-broker" %}

 Follow [the instructions](https://github.com/bus1/dbus-broker/wiki) to switch to dbus-broker.

 {% enddetails %}

-{% details Installing BlueZ %}
+{% details "Installing BlueZ" %}

 On Debian based host systems, the `sudo apt-get -y install bluez` command will install BlueZ.